pabloinsente/pabloinsente.github.io/_posts/2020-07-08-intro-numpy-fundamentals.md

     [0.11111111 0.20987654 0.30864197 0.4074074  0.50617283 0.60493827
      0.7037037  0.80246913 0.90123456 0.99999999]

-    'around' round to the fiven number of decimals:
+    'around' round to the given number of decimals:
     [0.111 0.21  0.309 0.407 0.506 0.605 0.704 0.802 0.901 1.   ]

     'round' yields identical results than 'around':